-When a current or former tenant wishes to dispute the bill for rechargeable repairs they have received, this will in the first instance be to the officer who has issued the rechargeable repair letter advising that the charges are correct and due for payment.
-If this disagreement is not resolved, the current or former tenant can make a formal complaint using the complaint process.
+When a current or former tenant wishes to dispute a bill for rechargeable repairs they have received, this will in the first instance be to the employee who has issued the rechargeable repair letter advising that the charges are correct and due for payment.
+If this disagreement is not resolved, the current or former tenant can make a formal complaint.

-For more information on rechargeable repairs, please read our rechargeable repairs policy.
+For more information on Rechargeable Repairs please refer to the separate policy document.